 How to Get the Best out of Your Preventive Maintenance Program?

-Designing and later on implementing a good preventive maintenance program is one of the most challenging areas of maintenance management.
+Designing and later on implementing a good PM program is one of the most challenging areas of maintenance management.
 Defining the right practices to generate the best ROI isn’t easy.
 Very often, a significant part of the maintenance resources are wasted on inefficient tasks.

 One of the main reasons is due to the fact that business owners are not using all the data coming from the equipment and providing valuable insight into assets’ health.
 Some of them don’t know how to use it or are simply overwhelmed.
 A CMMS (Computerized Maintenance Management System) can store and analyze all this information and turn it into powerful improvement tool by measuring performance and evaluating both the strengths and the weaknesses of the facility.